Montgomery County DUI Guide

 Critical Deadlines

-- ALR Hearing Request: You have only 10 business days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Tennessee Department of Safety and Homeland Security.
-Missing this deadline will result in an automatic license suspension, regardless of the outcome of your criminal case.
-This is a critical deadline.
+- Implied Consent Hearing Request: You have only 10 business days from the date of your arrest to request a hearing to contest the suspension of your driver's license.
+This is a critical deadline, and missing it will result in an automatic license suspension, regardless of the outcome of your criminal case.
+File this request directly with the Department of Safety’s Administrative Hearing Division.

 DUI Enforcement in Montgomery County